aws/aws-cdk-go/awscdk/awssynthetics/README.md

 The `synthetics.Code` class exposes static methods to bundle your code artifacts:

 * `code.fromInline(code)` - specify an inline script.
 * `code.fromAsset(path)` - specify a .zip file or a directory in the local filesystem which will be zipped and uploaded to S3 on deployment.
-See the above Note for directory structure.
+See the below Note for directory structure.
 * `code.fromBucket(bucket, key[, objectVersion])` - specify an S3 object that contains the .zip file of your runtime code.
-See the above Note for directory structure.
+See the below Note for directory structure.

 Using the `Code` class static initializers: